Dosage Form: injection, solution

 Because the CSF volume and turnover may decrease with age, a dose reduction may be indicated in elderly patients.

-For treatment of meningeal leukemia, intrathecal methotrexate may be given at intervals of 2 to 5 days.
+For the treatment of meningeal leukemia, intrathecal methotrexate may be given at intervals of 2 to 5 days.
 However, administration at intervals of less than 1 week may result in increased subacute toxicity.
 Methotrexate is administered until the cell count of the cerebrospinal fluid returns to normal.
 At this point one additional dose is advisable.

 For prophylaxis against meningeal leukemia, the dosage is the same as for treatment except for the intervals of administration.
 On this subject, it is advisable for the physician to consult the medical literature.